Adamhunter108/adam-nextjs-site/README.md

 # adam-nextjs-site 👨‍💻

 ### ℹ️ `About:`
-A personal portfolio and blog built with Next.js and styled with Tailwind CSS.
-The site features SEO, accessibility and image optimization, Google Analytics, incremental static site generation, dynamic routing, API consumption from a headless CMS ([github.com/Adamhunter108/strapi-railway](https://github.com/Adamhunter108/strapi-railway)), SendGrid email and MailChimp API integration, custom built React components, animations and a fully responsive design.
+A personal portfolio and blog built with `Next.js` and styled with `Tailwind CSS`.

+The site features incremental static site generation, SEO, accessibility and image optimization, Google Analytics, dynamic routing, API consumption from a headless CMS ([github.com/Adamhunter108/strapi-railway](https://github.com/Adamhunter108/strapi-railway)), SendGrid email and MailChimp API integration, custom built React components, animations and a fully responsive design.
 The `main` branch of this git repository deploys to production automatically to Vercel for CI/CD.

 ### 📚 `Tech Stack:`
 | JavaScript | Node.js | React | Next.js | Tailwind CSS |